pjambet/blog/content/posts/toy-redis-clojure.md

     (key-request :get (get parts 1) resp-channel)))
 ```

-This turns a string such as `GET a` into a `hash-map` that looks like the following:
+This turns a string such as `GET a` into a hash map that looks like the following:

 ```clj
 {:command :get :key "a" :resp {:ch #object["clojure..."]}}